 * AnimationAgeGhetto: Can you believe that reruns of this used to air on '''Creator/CartoonNetwork''' (''long'' before the advent of the similarly themed Creator/AdultSwim block, to boot)?

 * ValuesDissonance: To an extent, Cartoon Network's sibling channel, Boomerang.
-The content of ''Wait Till Your Father Gets Home'' should easily garner it a TV-PG rating (it would have if Cartoon Network aired it, especially these days, where you have shows like ''RegularShow'' and ''WesternAnimation/AdventureTime'' airing proudly with a TV-PG rating), but when Boomerang last screened it, a "TV-Y7" rating was given.
-Back in the early 1970s, it (much as ''WesternAnimation/TheSimpsons'' was in its early days) was criticized for being a cartoon [animation has long been a medium allegedly meant for children] with adult content.
+The content of ''Wait Till Your Father Gets Home'' should easily garner it a TV-PG rating (it would have if Cartoon Network aired it, especially these days, where you have shows like ''WesternAnimation/RegularShow'' and ''WesternAnimation/AdventureTime'' airing proudly with a TV-PG rating), but when Boomerang last screened it, a "TV-Y7" rating was given.
+Back in the early 1970s, ''Wait Till Your Father Gets Home'', much as ''WesternAnimation/TheSimpsons'' was in its early days, was criticized for being a cartoon with adult content, in a time when animation was thought of as exclusively for children.

-** Some of the show's handling of feminism (especially the episode where Irma gets a job at a law firm), and population control ("Expectant Papa") would be either this or ValuesResonance.
+** Some of the show's handling of feminism (especially the episode where Irma gets a job at a law firm and the younger, prettier secretary is treated better than the older, plainer Irma), and population control ("Expectant Papa") would be either this or ValuesResonance.

 * WhatDoYouMeanItsNotForKids: This show is best described as ''All in the Family'': The Animated Series.
-Too bad most people at the time saw cartoons as being kiddie fare (which ''is'' true in a lot of cases, but in this case, it wasn't).
-It wouldn't be until ''TheSimpsons'' came along in the late 1980s for people to see the light.
+Too bad most people at the time saw cartoons as being frivolous kiddie fare, not helped by most of [[Creator/HannaBarbera the studio's]] other content being exactly this.
+It wouldn't be until ''WesternAnimation/TheSimpsons'' came along in the late 1980s for people to see the light.